Jesus the Teacher

 As Pagels writes, Jesus “speaks of illusion and enlightenment, not of sin and repentance, like the Jesus of the New Testament.
 Instead of coming to save us from sin, he comes as a guide who opens access to spiritual understanding.

 The Gospel of Thomas is invaluable for anyone wishing to understand what Jesus taught.
-Unlike the four better known Synoptic Gospels it contains no narrative, Jesus performs no physical miracles, fulfils no prophecies.
+Unlike the four better-known Synoptic Gospels it contains no narrative, Jesus performs no physical miracles, fulfills no prophecies.
 “These are the secret sayings that the living Jesus spoke and Didymos (the Twin) Judas Thomas recorded” it says at the beginning.
-Some of the 114 sayings are similar to those included in the best known Gospels, but given here in a far more comprehensive and authentic voice.
+Some of the 114 sayings are similar to those included in the best-known Gospels, but given here in a far more comprehensive and authentic voice.

 Old parchment with writing